GitHub Integration

 Task Creation Behavior

-on the same thread are added as follow-up messages so the conversation history stays in one place.
+By default, Terragon keeps a single task per pull request or issue.
+Repeat mentions of @terragon-labs on the same thread are added as follow-up messages so the conversation history stays in one place.

 If you want each mention to kick off a fresh task, enable Create new task when @terragon-labs is tagged on GitHub in GitHub & Pull Request Settings.
 With this toggle on, Terragon always creates a brand-new task—complete with its own sandbox and timeline—whenever you tag the app on GitHub, even if a task already exists for that PR or issue.